Kingdom of Cochin: Post-independence (Titular only)

-Prime Ministers of Cochin (1947–49)
+Prime ministers of Cochin (1947–49)

 Chiefs of Cochin

-The Paliath Achan, or head of the Paliam Nair family of Chendamangalam, played an important part in the politics of Cochin State since the early seventeenth century, and held hereditary rights to the ministership of Cochin.
+The Paliath Achan of the Paliam family of Chendamangalam, played an important part in the politics of Cochin State since the early seventeenth century, and held hereditary rights to the ministership of Cochin.
 The Paliath Achan was the most powerful person after the king, and he sometimes exerted more power than the king.
+The Paliyam swaroopam, was second to the Perumpadappu swaroopam in terms of power but much larger in terms of wealth and land owned.

-In addition, there were many Desavazhis around the Cochin area, among them Paliyam swaroopam, who was second to the Perumpadappu swaroopam.
-Other powerful lords around these areas were Cheranellore Karthavu who was the head of the Anchi Kaimals, Muriyanatt (Mukundapuram-Nadavarambu) Nambiar who was the head of Arunattil Prabhus, Kodassery Kartha Mappranam Prabhu-Vellose Nair, Chengazhi Nambiar (Chengazhinad Naduvazhi), and Edappali Nampiyathiri.
+Other powerful lords around these areas were Cheranellore Karthavu who was the head of the Anchi Kaimals, Muriyanatt (Mukundapuram-Nadavarambu) Nambiar who was the head of Arunattil Prabhus, Kodassery Kartha Mappranam Prabhu-Vellose Nair, Changaramponnath Kartha, Chengazhi Nambiar (Chengazhinad Naduvazhi), and Edappali Nampiyathiri.

 KP Padmanabha Menon in his History of Kerala, Vol 2 mentions the Anji Kaimals whose Chief was the Cheranellur Kartha as owning all of Eranakulam.
 In fact, Eranakulam is known as Anji Kaimal in the early maps of Kerala.
 See Dutch in Malabar (Dutch Records No 13), 1910 shows a map from Common Era1740 that shows the area of AnjiKaimal as almost twice as large as the Cochin State.
 The other chiefs he mentions quoting Gollennesse (Dutch East India Company) is the 1) Moorianatt Nambiar 2) Paliath Achan (mentioned above), 3)Codacherry (Kotasseri) Kaimal, 4) Caimalieone (female Kaimal) of Corretty, 5) Changera Codda Kaimal, and 6) Panamoocattu Kaimal (Panambakadu Kaimal).
 The last four Kaimals are known as the Kaimals of Nandietter Nadu.
 The Kaimals of Nandietter Nadu had Nayar troops of 43,000 according to Heer Van Reede of the Dutch East India Company from 1694.

 Matrilineal inheritance

 The Cochin royal family followed the system of matrilineal succession known as Marumakkatayam.

-Traditionally the female members of the family marry (Sambandham) with Namboodiri Brahmins while male members marry women of the Samanthan Nair class.
+Traditionally the female members of the family marry with Namboodiri Brahmins while male members marry women of the Nair/Menon class.
 These wives of the male members are not Ranis or Queens as per the matrilineal system but instead get the title of Nethyar Amma.